christabor/code_reflector/README.md

 ### HTML Reflector

 Takes CSS and converts it to corresponding HTML.
 Similar to Emmett, but fully OSS, and programmable (and handles spaces for nested selectors).
-Also designed to work in conjunction with other **Reflector** modules.
+Also designed to work in conjunction with other **Reflector** components.

 Example: